swombat/flails/README.markdown

 Many thanks also to the PyAMF team, particularly njoyce, for writing the PyAMF serialisation code in such a clear manner.
 It is effectively our reference implementation in rewriting the RubyAMF serialiser and deserialiser.

+Many thanks to Karl von Randow of XK72.com for generously contributing a licence for "Charles" to Flails.
+Charles is an HTTP proxy/monitor/reverse proxy, that we are using to debug AMF calls.
+Charles can be found at http://www.xk72.com/charles/

 Many thanks to Woobius for allowing us to open this piece of code.